-- 1. Job Specification is a statement of minimum acceptable human qualities necessary for the proper performance of a job. - 2.
-Job re-engineering can take two forms: industrial engineering activity and human engineering activity. - 3.
-The structuralist approach to job design emphasizes constraint and the economic necessity of restructuring and redesigning jobs. - 4.
-The difference between job description and performance assessment is that the former is concerned with functions such as planning, coordinating and assigning responsibilities while the latter is concerned with the quality of performance itself. - 5.
+- 3. Demand forecasting means forecasting the overall HR requirements in accordance with the organizational plans. - 4.
+Job description is different from performance assessment.
+The former is concerned with functions such as planning, coordinating and assigning responsibility; while the latter is concerned with the quality of performance itself.
+Though job description is not assessment, it provides an important basis for establishing assessment standards and objectives. - 5.
 Job summary serves two important purposes. (i) It provides a short definition which is useful as an additional identification information when a job title is not adequate. (ii) It serves as a summary to orient the reader towards an understanding of detailed information which follows.
 It gives the reader a 'quick capsule explanation' of the content of a job usually in one or two sentences. - 6.
-Job specification is developed with the cooperation of the personnel department and various supervisors in the whole organization. - 7.
-Succession planning was first introduced by Henri Fayol, who believed if succession planning needs were ignored, organizations would not be prepared to make necessary transactions.
+Job specification is developed with the cooperation of the personnel department and various supervisors in the whole organization.